aps2201/NeutronMido/README.md

 # Behringer Neutron Cross Platform App

 A _potentially_ cross platform app for the Behringer Neutron.
 Ideally this would be a drop in of the official app, however as you can see it is just bare bones mostly.
-This was built in Python:3.11 based on [Mido](https://mido.readthedocs.io/en/stable/) with the [RTMidi](https://pypi.org/project/python-rtmidi/) backend.
+This was built in Python:3.13.2 based on [Mido](https://mido.readthedocs.io/en/stable/) with the [RTMidi](https://pypi.org/project/python-rtmidi/) backend.
 The GUI is Qt by way of [PySide6](https://doc.qt.io/qtforpython-6/).
-The release only has a Linux binary but the pyside6-deploy command can [create a binary in Linux, Windows, or Mac](https://doc.qt.io/qtforpython-6/deployment/index.html).
+The release only has a Linux binary but the `pyside6-deploy neutron_qt.py --name NeutronMido` command can potentially [create a NeutronMido binary in Linux, Windows, or Mac](https://doc.qt.io/qtforpython-6/deployment/index.html).

 The `sysex()` and `sysex_msg()` does most of the heavy lifting since mido communicates in midi values while the commands are in hex.
 Here is a simple format on sending messages to the device.

 ```commandline
 msg = sysex([SysEx_Command])
 sysex_msg(msg)